A COMPLETE SET OF QUESTIONS AND ANSWERS ON MEDACTIV PRODUCTS

 How long does the delivery take?

-Basically, if you order before 10:00 in the morning, your order should be sent the same day and you should receive it in 2-5 days.
+Your order will be sent within 24 hours and you should receive it in 2-5 days.

 I ordered a bag, but never received it?
 Where is my tracking number?